macvincent/slbdch/README.md

 # Scalable Load Balanced Web Cache with Dynamic Consistent Hashing
 ## Abstract

-Load balancing, by ensuring the equitable distribution of requests in a cluster, helps reduce the likelihood of hotspots among cluster nodes.
-In this project, we will apply a consistent hashing approach to develop a scalable web caching service.
-We will explore our ability to dynamically include new nodes in the cluster while maintaining the consistent nature of the hash.
-We will also explore both the cycle and the Kademlia tree versions of consistent hashing.
-We will demonstrate the utility of our approach and evaluate our implementation on metrics such as latency, throughput, and the impact of nodes going down/getting added to the system.
+Load balancing is crucial for preventing hotspots in a cluster by ensuring equitable distribution of requests among nodes.
+In this project, we develop a scalable web caching service using consistent hashing.
+We compare the hash chord and Kademlia tree techniques of consistent hashing and report the comparisons.
+Additionally, we investigate our system's capability to dynamically add/remove nodes in the cluster while maintaining the consistency of the hash.
+Our system also makes efforts to reduce hot URL bottlenecks by identifying hot URLs and distributing client requests for hot URLs evenly.
+Our evaluation focuses on metrics such as latency, throughput, and cache hit rate.
+We observe that our system is highly scalable and more efficient compared to traditional hashing.
+We also provide a qualitative analysis of the system from a distributed systems perspective.

 ## Install Dependencies
 1. [Install Go](https://go.dev/doc/install).